geometryinML/geometryinML.github.io/publications.md

 title: Publications
 ---

-You can also find my articles on <a href="https://scholar.google.com/citations?user=fMc479MAAAAJ">my Google Scholar profile</a>.

 {% for post in site.publications reversed %}
   {% assign currentdate = post.date | date: "%Y" %}
   {% if currentdate != date %}